Who Should Participate

 - The owner of a meter must implement a maintenance and calibration program to ensure meter accuracy.
 The program must be based on the manufacturer’s recommended frequencies.
 All maintenance and calibration records must be retained and available for review by City personnel.

 How to Enroll in the Submeter Program

 To enroll in the Submeter Program, businesses must first consult with the Environmental Services Submeter Program on estimated use, meter application, and meter type.
 After this initial consultation, a business may purchase and install a submeter and submit a completed program application.
 Submeters must comply with Portland City Code 17.36.050 and Administrative Rules ENB-4.32.

 To participate, a business pays program and administrative costs per meter and per bill.
 The yearly administrative costs depend on how many submeters your business has installed and how frequently your business is billed for sewer, stormwater, and water services—either monthly or quarterly.
-Fees for the 2022-2023 fiscal year are about $100 per meter per bill.
-Rates change in July.
+Fees are dependent on the current fiscal year water and sewer rates.
+New rates are published in July.

 - All city code and administrative rules regarding the collection of sewer charges can be found in the Portland City Code 17.36.050 Sewer User Charges.

 - Administrative rules regarding the Submeter Program can be found in Environmental Services Administrative Rules ENB-4.32.